Docket #: S17-025

 Non-immunogenic Destabilizing Domains

-Stanford researchers have developed methods of regulating protein stability using destabilizing domains (DDs) optimized for use in humans.
-The ability to control the abundance of a specific protein in cells is a powerful tool for investigating biological behavior and for gene therapy.
+Stanford researchers have patented protein stability regulation methods using destabilizing domains (DDs) optimized for use in humans.
+The ability to control specific protein abundance in cells is a powerful tool for gene therapy and investigating biological behavior.

-Well-established methods of modulating protein activity involve knocking down the corresponding gene-of-interest.
+Well-established protein activity modulation methods involve knocking down the corresponding gene-of-interest.
 Among the many challenges of these methods is the inability to directly regulate the protein-of-interest.

 DDs based on human proteins have been created and validated.
 These DDs show great promise.